duel_simulation, a C++ code which simulates N instances of a duel between two players.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-DUEL_SIMULATION is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a Mathematica version and a MATLAB version.
+duel_simulation is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-LIFE_OPENGL, a C++ program which uses OpenGL to display the evolution of John Conway's "Game of Life".
+LIFE_OPENGL, a C++ code which uses OpenGL to display the evolution of John Conway's "Game of Life".

 POISSON_SIMULATION, a C++ code which simulates a Poisson process in which events randomly occur with an average waiting time of Lambda.

 REACTOR_SIMULATION, a C++ code which a simple Monte Carlo simulation of the shielding effect of a slab of a certain thickness in front of a neutron source.
 This program was provided as an example with the book "Numerical Methods and Software."

 SNAKES_AND_LADDERS, C++ codes which simulate the game of Snakes and Ladders.

 THREE_BODY_SIMULATION, a C++ code which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.